Spiek/telegrambotlib-qt/README.md

 ### Message Routing
 In Addition the Library contains a message routing system.
-This system allows you to route any kind of message to your own function (using a [QDelegate](https://github.com/Spiek/QDelegate))
+This system allows you to route any kind of message to your own functions (using a [QDelegate](https://github.com/Spiek/QDelegate))

 The following Code Example demonstrate this message routing, by handing the first /start-message a user send to a bot:
 ```c++